Fraud watch alert: Be on the lookout after major storms and weather [Infographic]

 But homeowners should beware that prioritizing speed by hiring a contractor who knocks on the door before they’ve had a chance to check references or talk with their insurance company can be an invitation for fraud.

-While the majority of contractors are honest, contractor fraud is a real problem and often follows major weather events like hailstorms, windstorms and hurricanes, says John Sokit, associate vice president of Nationwide’s Special Investigations Unit.
+While most contractors are honest, contractor fraud is a real problem and often follows major weather events like hailstorms, windstorms and hurricanes.

-For more advice, follow tips from our infogrphic below, After the storm: Ways to avoid fraud.
+For more advice, follow tips from our infographic below, After the storm: Ways to avoid fraud.